bigyanse/system-design/60DaysofLearning.md

     - All node acts as a seeder and a leecher at the same time, so even if some of the nodes go down, the network and the communication is still up
     - A seeder is a node which hosts the data on its system and provides bandwidth to upload the data to the network, a leecher is a node which downloads the data from the network
 - Downsides of Centralized Systems
-    - Central server has access to all of the information of the users, so communication and security issues is prevalent, data may be breached, sold, or data may get lost due to disasters, or the server plans to go down along with all your hardships on the platform for creating that data(assume facebook page with following of 1M+)
+    - Central server has access to all of the information of the users, so communication and security issues is prevalent, data may be breached, sold, or data may get lost due to disasters, or the server plans to go down along with all our hardships on the platform for creating that data(assume facebook page with following of 1M+)
 - Decentralized Architecture
     - P2P network is based on decentralized architecture, in which nobody has control over a user's data, nobody can delete the data, everyone has equal rights
     - Even during disasters, P2P is useful in case all the infrastructure goes down